GarthWood/BulkWavConverter/README.md

 ## Features
 * Thread pool for managing system resources
-* Parallel file loading and encoding
+* Concurrent file loading and encoding
 * Unit testing using GoogleTest (only one test has been added to demonstrate the usage)

 ## Supported Platforms